Boenne/HotStats/README.md

 You can select a hero or add certain filters to get more specific stats.

 #Layout
-The program isn't tested on resolutions below 1920x1080, but i don't think it will look good below that resolution.
+The program isn't tested on resolutions below 1920x1080, but i'm sure it'll be bad.
 You can customize the following (click the cogwheel in the upper right corner):
 - Background color
 - Text color
 - Border color
 - Select a folder containing images to have a slideshow of background images instead of just a background color

+#Download
+The program can be downloaded here: https://github.com/Boenne/HotStats/blob/master/Program/Program.rar